justinethier/cyclone/docs/C-Calling-Conventions.md

 TODO: example of packing/unpacking for fixed args, EG: (lambda (a b c))
 TODO: example of packing for (lambda X) and (lambda (a b . c) variadic forms

+### Unpacking Arguments

+Unpacking is just simple array references:

+   arg1 = args[0];
+   arg2 = args[1];

+TODO: any compilications here due to assumptions by our compiler, and how it compiles identifiers?

 ## Performance